georgiee/coding-for-kids/slides.md

 ^ Two different toys from the same brand

-^ Connects through Bluetooth with your smartphone.
+^ You connect them with your smartphone through Bluetooth.

 ^ You can drive around with an app or program them.